logzio/logz-docs/_source/user-guide/accounts/manage-the-cloud-siem-account.md

   The security account you're configuring will automatically be able to access the Kibana dashboards, visualizations, and saved searches from the source accounts you add to this list, but will *not* have access to the data in these accounts.

-  This is helpful if you have multiple main accounts or accounts in multiple regions.
+  This is helpful if you have multiple main accounts.

   For example: